Table of Contents

 Schizophrenia is a complex mental health disorder that features a loss of touch with reality.
 The illness is known by its disordered thoughts, which may lead to severe impairment.
 Schizophrenia is a chronic illness that requires lifelong treatment to help manage the symptoms and improve quality of life.

 Science has not yet determined the exact cause of schizophrenia.
 The illness seems to be triggered due to genetics, such as a gene mutation or a family history of mental illness.
 Environmental factors are also said to play a role.
 Some of these factors might include being exposed to certain viral infections or lack of proper nutrition in utero.
-Other causal factors might be extreme poverty, trauma, childhood neglect, and the effects of certain drugs like LSD.
+Other causal factors might be extreme poverty, trauma, childhood neglect, and the effects of certain substances like LSD.

 Schizophrenia is considered a brain disease.
 The brain of the schizophrenic is not the same as a healthy person’s brain.
 Brain imaging has revealed a variance in brain structure, as well as a reduced number of connections between brain cells.